samathaluca/fallen/README.md

 #### All visitors to the site will expect/want/need:

 - The images and text content to be helpful and bring about a positive emotional response or interesting experience.
-- To feel more informed, postive, connected and engaged after visiting the site.
+- To feel more informed, positive, connected and engaged after visiting the site.
 - To easily find what I am looking for.
 I want the layout of the site to make sense so I am not confused, frustrated or bored using it.
 - The information I am presented with to be laid out in a way that is easy for me to navigate, so that I find what I need quickly and efficiently then return to the home page immediately.
 - External links to information that will be helpful and support the claims cited in the content of the section I am in to alleviate doubts.
 - I do not want to leave the site when I follow the links then lose the tab for the relevant original page.
 - As a user accessing this site from a mobile phone or tablet, I want the site to have been designed responsively so that it is still easy to navigate and use on my smaller devices.
-- I do not want the format to change too much when I revisit it on a friends device if I am recommending it.
+- I do not want the format to change too much when I revisit it on a friend or collegue's device if I am recommending it.

 #### Users suffering from addiction will expect/want/need:

 - I am often agitated so do not want to spend too long filling in forms or struggle to submit them.
 - I am lonely and want to feel part of a community.
+I want to find my voice and to feel heard.
 - I need to gain understanding, insight, awareness in to my addiction.
 - With the current problems accessing detox and rehab I am willing to try other methods when I am desperate.
 - My sleep pattern is erratic and I want access to information 24/7 not during office hours.
 - When I want information and ideas of how to get clean and sober I want them instantly.
 I do not want to make appointments in two weeks time.
 - I need recognition that I am an individual and that I have a voice and something to offer.
 I can achieve this by completing my personal story.
-- I want to feel understood, connected and hope.
+- I want to feel understood, connected and hopeful.
 - I want to believe that there is an awareness that addiction takes many forms.
 - I may want to be able to filter out all the stories that have no relevance or interest to me easily.
 OR
 - I may be interested to learn that of the 21 addictions featured the method of recovery, feelings and distress are similar.
 - Privacy while I become ready to admit and accept that I have a problem.
 - Anonymity so that there is no risk of upsetting parents, partners, employers, collegues or friends.
-- If I have social anxiety, the current recovery options that are widely avaiable will be a struggle for me, for example group therapy or 12 step meetings.
+- If I have social anxiety, the current recovery options that are widely available will be a struggle for me, for example group therapy or 12 step meetings.
 - I have tried recovery agencies, medical professionals or counsellors but their way does not work for me.
 - I do not feel I can attend public group therapy or recovery agencies as I may bump in to an abuser or person from my past who will pose risk to me and my family.
 - Confidentiality so that I do not risk my prospects or future opportunities by seeking help through professionals and having details on my medical records.